hampuskraft/wumpus-api/README.md

 - Collapse any consecutive characters >= `max_consecutive` into a single character.
 - Convert the name to lowercase if the number of consecutive uppercase >= `max_consecutive_upper`.
 - Dehoist the name if `dehoist` is true, removing any leading non-alphanumeric characters.
-- Prepend the name with the leading emoji characters, if any.
+- Prepend or append the stored leading/trailing emoji characters.
-- Append the name with the trailing emoji characters, if any.
 - Trim the name to 32 characters if it still exceeds the limit.
 - If the name is empty, use the `fallback_name`.